 Join us for Open Mic Night every week on Wednesday

 After you sign up as a customer of the Gastropub, add the following email to your contacts so you receive emails from us with discounts and updates: email@example.com

-We are open daily.
+We are open at 4 pm daily.
 Although we have posted closing times, this is to guarantee we will be open until then.
-If you want to stay later, we can, too!
+If you want to stay a bit later, we often can, too!

-Cooks are scheduled 4:30 – 9:30 daily plus noon – 1:30 Saturday, but often come in earlier/stay later.
+Cooks are scheduled 4:30 – 9:30 daily.
 Our bartenders should be able to make you something if a cook isn’t on.

 If you have special needs or are bringing a group, it is always good to call first so we can make arrangements to accommodate you as we try to keep costs down by not scheduling heavy on traditionally light days.